|

 Estrogen Levels

-Different types of hormonal hair loss exist, each with its own causes.
 Low levels of estrogen during menopause, called estrogenic alopecia, can cause a natural thinning of the hair.
-Estrogen helps a woman’s hair to grow quickly and remain on the head longer before being shed –that’s why pregnant women sport thicker, fuller heads of hair.
-It’s all that estrogen.
+Estrogen helps a woman's hair grow quickly and remain on the head longer before being shed -that's why pregnant women, who have higher estrogen levels, sport thicker, fuller heads of hair.
+But menopause causes a decline in estrogen levels, it becomes more difficult for hair to grow the same way it used to.

 Androgen Levels

-Rarer than estrogenic alopecia, androgenic alopecia is also called female pattern hair loss and can be caused by a variety of factors, such as a higher presence of male hormones (androgens) in a woman’s body.
-A common cause of androgenic alopecia is a high presence of dihydro-testosterone (DHT) in a woman’s body.
+Rarer than estrogenic alopecia, androgenic alopecia, also called female pattern hair loss, can be caused by a variety of factors, such as a higher presence of male hormones (androgens) in a woman's body.
+A common cause of androgenic alopecia is a high presence of dihydro-testosterone (DHT).

 The presence of DHT is primarily attributed to genetic predisposition.

-For women who are genetically susceptible, any testosterone in their bodies that comes in contact with enzymes in the hair cell will be converted to DHT, which then binds to the hair follicle, initializing the hair’s resting phase and causing it to fall out prematurely.
-Follicles that have been attacked by DHT are often rendered too weak to support further hair growth, causing hair loss.
+For some women, any testosterone in their bodies that comes in contact with enzymes in the hair cell will be converted to DHT, which then binds to the hair follicle, initializing the hair's resting phase and causing it to fall out prematurely.
+Follicles attacked by DHT are often rendered too weak to support further hair growth, causing hair loss.

 Other Reasons for Hair Loss in Women